Member Organizations

 International Education Standards

-The Law on Accounting of 2019, the Law on Audit Activity of 2019, and Law on Regulation and Public Oversight of Accounting and Auditing of 2019 establish initial professional development (IPD) and continuing professional development (CPD) requirements for the two protected designations in the Republic of Armenia: auditors and expert accountants.
-To date, the new approach to education of professional accountants in the jurisdiction established by the laws is being implemented.
+The Law on Accounting of 2019, the Law on Audit Activity of 2019, and the Law on Regulation and Public Oversight of Accounting and Audit Activity of 2019 establish initial professional development and continuing professional development requirements for the two regulated professional designations in the Republic of Armenia: auditors and expert accountants.
+Under the statutory framework, the professional institution is responsible for organizing qualification examinations and establishing continuing professional development requirements, subject to agreement with the Public Oversight Board.

 Current Status: Partially Adopted